ionrock/confmaked/README.md

 Often times configuration management systems attempt to avoid duplicating work.
 For example, [chef](https://chef.io) has a somewhat complex two-phase compilation mode that will create a dependency graph before actually running the cookbooks.
-This gets really copmlicated and confusing, especially if you're not interested in learning the DLS or YAML of your configuration management system of choice.
+This gets really complicated and confusing, especially if you're not interested in learning the DSL or YAML of your configuration management system of choice.

 Developers have been dealing with avoiding extra work for a very long